umanlp/GePaDe-ORL/README.md

 The key of the "annotations" dictionary points to the token at position "1" (the verb "leiden") and the role list states for each sentence token whether it fills a role for the respective subjective expression or not.
 We use the BIO scheme to mark the beginning of a multiword role.
 "B-V" marks the position of the subjective expression.

+The table below shows the distribution of views and labels in the corpus.
+The annotation guidelines (in German) can be found [here](https://github.com/umanlp/spkatt/blob/master/docs/Annotation_Guidelines_ORL_German.pdf).
+Examples for the additional labels (Effect, Other) are included in the [paper](https://github.com/umanlp/spkatt/blob/master/docs/parlaclarin-2024-rehbein-ponzetto-ORL.pdf).

 <table text-align="right">
 <th align="right">